 Reasons to choose Obsidian

-• Local storage and data security and privacy
+• Local data storage for enhanced privacy

 • Knowledge Graph feature for a visual representation of relationships between notes